yoondoong/gulp-workshop/README.md

 ```
 We specify the base directory as `public` because that's where we asked gulp to pipe the compiled files.

-Try runing
+Try running
 :computer: `gulp browserSync`
 to see your website locally hosted (a browser window should pop up)!

 Let's take it a step further.
-It's nice if we don't have to call browserSync everytime we compile our pug file, right?
+It's nice if we don't have to call browserSync every time we compile our pug file, right?
 Let's add browseSync into our `compile-pug` task like so:

 :rocket: At the end of the `compile-pug` method, add in the following:
 ```